OriginTrail/OT-RFC-repository/RFCs/OT-RFC-16-Parachain-Bridges-Implementation/README.md

  \
 Phase 2 introduces a UX improvement over the Phase 1 teleportation system, however still implies multiple steps to bridge TRAC from Ethereum, which is to be addressed in Phase 3.

+**October 11th update:**

+Following the successful implementation of the XCM channel in between Moonbeam and OriginTrail Parachain, all available bridges on Moonbeam become available for utilization.
+More information on how to bridge OTP and TRAC to Moonbeam can be found [here](https://docs.origintrail.io/blockchain-layer-1/origintrail-parachain/bridging-to-moonbeam).

 ### Phase 3: Integrating Polkadot common good bridges